bigchaindb/bigchaindb/docs/source/nodes/installing-server.md

-# Installing and Running BigchainDB Server
+# Set Up and Run a Node

-We're developing BigchainDB Server on Ubuntu 14.04, but it should work on any OS that runs RethinkDB Server and Python 3.4+.
-(BigchainDB Server is built on top of RethinkDB Server.)

-BigchainDB Server is intended to be run on each server in a large distributed cluster of servers; it's not very useful running by itself on a single computer.
-That's _why_ we're developing it on Ubuntu 14.04: it's one of the more common server operating systems.
+First make sure your server(s) meet [the requirements for a BigchainDB node](node-requirements.html).

 Mac OS X users may get the best results [running BigchainDB Server with Docker](installing-server.html#run-bigchaindb-with-docker).

-Windows users may get the best results [running BigchainDB Server in a VM with Vagrant](installing-server.html#how-to-install-bigchaindb-on-a-vm-with-vagrant).

-(BigchainDB clients should run on a much larger array of operating systems.)
+We currently don't test BigchainDB on Windows.
+If you run into problems on Windows, then you may want to try [using Vagrant](installing-server.html#how-to-install-bigchaindb-on-a-vm-with-vagrant).

 ## Install and Run RethinkDB Server

-If you don't already have RethinkDB Server installed on your server, you must install it.
+If you don't already have RethinkDB Server installed, you must install it.
 The RethinkDB documentation has instructions for [how to install RethinkDB Server on a variety of operating systems](http://rethinkdb.com/docs/install/).

 RethinkDB Server doesn't require any special configuration.
 You can run it by opening a Terminal and entering:
 ```text